soumen0818/soumen0818/README.md

 ## 💫 About Me

-I'm a dedicated **Computer Science & Engineering undergraduate** with a passion for web development and cloud computing.
+I'm a dedicated **Computer Science & Engineering undergraduate** with a passion for web development and web3.
 Currently focusing on mastering the **MERN stack** and exploring **Web3** through hands-on projects and continuous learning.

 - 🌱 **Currently Learning:** Web3 & ai-agent
 - 💻 **Focus Areas:** Backend Development, MERN Stack